-- 1. Looked After Children and previously Looked After Children. - 2.
+- 1. Looked after children and previously looked after children.
+This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
 Baptised Catholic children resident in the parishes of St Cecilia, St Cuthbert, St Oswald, St Paul, St Timothy, St Sebastian, St Margaret Mary, and St Dominic. - 4.
 Other baptised Catholic children. - 5.
 Other children who have a sibling in the school at the time of admission. - 6.
 Children attending one of the following Catholic Feeder Primary Schools in the parishes named in criterion 3 above:

 Hope (Knowsley LA) St Margaret Mary's (Knowsley LA)

-St Cecilia's St Paul's St Cuthbert's St Sebastian's
+St Cecilia's St Paul's

+St Cuthbert's St Sebastian's

 St Oswald's

-7. Children from other Christian denominations.
-Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required.

-- 8. Children of other faiths.
+- 7. Children from other Christian denominations.
+Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 8.
+Children of other faiths.
 An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group. - 9.
 Other children.